 We recognize compensation expense for stock option awards on a straight-line basis over the applicable service period of the award.
 The service period is generally the vesting period, with the exception of options granted subject to a consulting agreement, whereby the option vesting period and the service period defined pursuant to the terms of the consulting agreement may be different.
 Stock options issued to consultants are revalued quarterly until fully vested, with any change in fair value expensed.
-For awards subject to performance conditions, the Company recognizes stock-based compensation expense using the accelerated attribution recognition method when it is probable that the performance condition will be achieved.
-The following range of assumptions were used to value options granted for the years ended December 31, 2015 and 2014 and to re-measure stock options issued to consultants.
+For awards subject to performance conditions, we recognize stock-based compensation expense using the accelerated attribution recognition method when it is probable that the performance condition will be achieved.
+The following range of assumptions were used to value options granted for the six months ended June 30, 2016 and 2015 and the years ended December 31, 2015 and 2014 and to re-measure stock options issued to consultants.